 • Leave it untreated, if you are uncertain of the diagnosis, rather call us and be safe

-What you should do
+What you SHOULD do

-• Aim for at least 90° knee flexion.
+• Aim for at least 90° knee flexion

-Making the injury worse
+Making it worse

 • Walking down stairs